yafael/Game-Of-Sets/README.md

 ## Running the game

 ### CLI version
-navigate to the src folder and run `$ruby game_cli.rb` then follow the onscreen instructions.
+Simply run bin/set_cli.
+If errors are returned, navigate to the src folder and run `$ruby game_cli.rb` then follow the onscreen instructions.

 ### GUI version
-Open shoes as illustrated in the instructions linked above.
+Simply run bin/set_gui.
+Otherwise if errors are returned, open shoes as illustrated in the instructions linked above.
 Then from there choose 'open an app' and navigate to the repo>src>GUI>Main_menu.rb